 Along with the unique delights of local cuisine, the peninsula also has an infinite variety of international food on offer.
-The only dilemma facing hungry visitors is deciding what to eat in Macao!
+The only dilemma facing hungry visitors is deciding what to eat in Macau!

 Whether you are looking for Vietnamese Pho, spicy Korean Kimchi, classic Italian dining or the casual ambience of an American steakhouse, you can practically eat your way around the globe from the critically acclaimed dishes on offer.

-The Venetian Macao alone has over 30 restaurants, including Canton for award-winning Cantonese delicacies, and Portofino for heart-warming Italian cuisine and Golden Peacock, the only Michelin-starred Indian cuisine in Asia.
-At the neighbouring Conrad Macao in Sands Cotai Central, Dynasty 8 creates authentic high-end Chinese cuisine, making every meal a special occasion.
+The Venetian Macau alone has over 30 restaurants, including Canton for award-winning Cantonese delicacies, and Portofino for heart-warming Italian cuisine and Golden Peacock, the only Michelin-starred Indian cuisine in Asia.
+At the neighbouring Conrad Macau in Sands Cotai Central, Dynasty 8 creates authentic high-end Chinese cuisine, making every meal a special occasion.

-If you are short of time or want to sample an international buffet all on one plate, head to Grand Orbit at the Conrad Macao for a feast of Macanese, Creole and Asian cuisine - a kaleidoscopic taste sensation of exotic spices.
+If you are short of time or want to sample an international buffet all on one plate, head to Grand Orbit at the Conrad Macau for a feast of Macanese, Creole and Asian cuisine - a kaleidoscopic taste sensation of exotic spices.

 With so many restaurants in Macau, one thing is certain: you'll never leave Macau hungry!

 Our favourite Macanese Treats